-What then?
-This is where your receipt notice from USCIS becomes important.
+This is where the receipt notice you hopefully got from USCIS becomes important.

-Once the USCIS Service Center has received your application is and reviewed it to see that you have included all the appropriate documents and fee, you will get a receipt notice on USCIS Form I-797.
-Several weeks may pass before you get this receipt notice.
+Once the USCIS Service Center has received your I-751 application is and reviewed it to see that you included all the appropriate documents and fee, you will get a receipt notice on USCIS Form I-797.
+Several weeks could pass before you get this receipt notice.

-You will, during this time period, be sent an appointment notice stating when and where you must appear for biometric processing.
-This is usually done at a USCIS Application Support Center, or ASC.)
+You will, during this time period (between filing Form I-751 and USCIS approval for permanent residence), be sent an appointment notice stating when and where you must appear for biometrics.
+This is usually done at a USCIS Application Support Center (ASC).
 Biometric processing includes taking your photograph, signature, and index fingerprint, for use in generating your new green card.
 If you are between ages 14 and 79, it also includes taking your fingerprints, in order to do another criminal background check.

-Most people receive their permanent resident cards before the expiration of their extension on Form I-797.
-If you fall into the group of people who do not get their cards in a timely manner, do not worry that this will affect your legal status in the United States.
+After that, most people receive their permanent resident cards before the expiration of their extension on Form I-797.
+If you don't, however, do not worry that this will affect your legal status in the United States.
 You will remain a conditional resident until USCIS makes a decision on your application.

-Do not travel with an expired receipt notice!
-If you do not get your permanent resident card by the time your receipt notice expires, make an INFOPASS appointment and get a temporary stamp in your passport before you leave the United States.
-If you fail to do so, you may not be let back in.
+CAUTION: Do not travel with an expired USCIS receipt notice!
+If you do not get your permanent resident card by the time your receipt notice expires, you'll need to get a temporary ADIT stamp in your passport before leaving the United States.
+If you fail to do so, you might not be let back in.